 Along with anti sickness medication, there are other ways to control sickness and make you feel more comfortable.
+This includes complementary therapies and changes to how you eat or drink.

 Anti sickness drugs are the best way to control sickness (nausea and vomiting).
 But some complementary therapies might also help.